danthegoodman1/durabletasks/README.md

 ## Storage Providers

 You can create your own storage provider by implementing the `StorageProvider` interface at `durabletasks/storage/provider`.
+To enable the guarantees that the `WorkflowRunner` expects, your storage must support atomic commits and consistency.

+Atomic commits are needed in the `insertWorkflowAndTasks` and `updateWorkflowTaskStatus` methods (with `updateWorkflowTaskStatus` being optionally atomic if a `workflowID` is provided).

 ## SQLite provider